sarg3nt/certified-kubernetes-security-specialist/Cliff Notes.md

   priority: WARNING
 ```

 Macros.
-There are several macros that can be used when writing customer rules but we can also create our own
+There are several macros that can be used when writing customer rules but we can also create our own.
 ```yaml
 - macro: container
   condition: container.id != host